 This post contains affiliate links.
 This means if you purchase any of the items through the links provided, I will earn a small commission.
 For more information please see my disclosure policy.

 What is Music Therapy?

-According to the American Music Therapy Association, “Music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.
-It is the structured use of music to assist people of all ages in times of need.
-A well-established music therapy healthcare professional uses carefully selected music and music interventions to address physical, emotional, cognitive and social needs.
+According to the American Music Therapy Association, “Music therapy is the clinical and evidence-based use of music interventions to carry out individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.
+It is the structured use of music to help people of all ages in times of need.
+A well-established music therapy healthcare professional uses carefully selected music and music interventions to discuss physical, emotional, cognitive and social needs.
 While music therapy will not cure or solve problems brought on by a crisis, music therapy can help children and adults in crisis learn and use positive coping skills and express difficult feelings and emotions.
 Because music therapy is a powerful and non-invasive medium, unique outcomes are possible.”(See this link here)

 Music Therapy has been proven to have significant effects on relaxation, respiration rate, pain reduction and anxiety levels.
 Our bodies are designed to “fight, flight, or freeze…then relax.”
 But when children are traumatized in some way that causes them to be in this constant state of a stress response, they forget how to relax their bodies and minds.
 They become aggressive, have difficulty sleeping, are impulsive and struggle in school.

 In a detailed report put together by the American Music Therapy Association, there are studies ranging from 1986-2008 that specifically entail the physical effects music therapy has on traumatized people.
 The outcomes were: